jacobusmmsmit/jacobusmmsmit/README.md

   * 📈 Combinatorial Time Series Optimisation (CoTSOpt)
   * 📙 Learning Dutch

-- 💬 Ask me about Julia for numerical computing or join the community [here](https://discourse.julialang.org/invites/BC6thrmqZQ) where I and many others answer all sorts of questions.
-Beginners definitely welcome.
+- 💬 Ask me about Julia for numerical computing or join the community [here](https://discourse.julialang.org/invites/BC6thrmqZQ) where I, and many others, spend time supporting other Julia members.
+Much friendlier than StackOverflow :')
 - 📜 A few of my repositories are currently private for anonymous marking reasons, I hope to make them public in June to be able to showcase some of my up to date code!